Synergetic Empowerment: Wireless Communications Meets Embodied Intelligence: Embodied Intelligence Empowering Wireless Communication

 \subsection{Multi-Domain Resource Utilization}

-Embodied intelligence fundamentally reshapes multi-domain resource utilization, shifting from traditional, top-down allocation to a bottom-up process of embodied optimization.
-Conventional network management treats the fundamental resources of time, frequency, and space, alongside power and computation, as abstract and disjointed quantities to be assigned to passive devices based on static models.
-In contrast, embodied optimization is driven by the agent itself, which considers external network resources and its own physical attributes like position and energy level as a unified, co-optimizable resource pool.
-This is actualized through the PCE loop, where the agent perceives its multi-domain resource status, encompassing both external conditions and its internal state, then cognitively derives an optimal, cross-domain resource strategy to execute \cite{LLMEdgeAI}.
+Embodied intelligence reshapes multi-domain resource utilization by shifting from traditional top-down allocation to bottom-up embodied optimization.
+Rather than treating time, frequency, space, power, and computation as disjointed quantities assigned to passive devices, the agent considers external network resources and its own physical attributes as a unified, co-optimizable pool.
+Through the PCE loop, it perceives its multi-domain resource status, cognitively derives a cross-domain strategy, and executes accordingly \cite{LLMEdgeAI}.

 The power of this embodied approach is evident across multiple resource domains.
 Consider an unmanned aerial vehicle (UAV), which can leverage its physical mobility to co-optimize the use of space and frequency resources \cite{Bai2023}.
-Upon perceiving poor channel quality at its current location, it can cognitively determine a more advantageous position and execute a flight maneuver.
-This physical repositioning is a powerful form of optimization unavailable to any static device.
+Upon perceiving poor channel quality, the agent cognitively evaluates real-time environmental metadata to compute optimal spatial coordinates and executes a precise flight maneuver.
+Such physical repositioning can triple average user throughput, a powerful form of optimization unavailable to any static device \cite{Bai2023}.
 This principle extends to the internal resources of the agent, enabling a novel trade-off between computation, energy, and time \cite{EdgeAI6G}.
-An embodied agent, perceiving both a lenient task deadline and its own diminishing energy reserves, can make a cognitive decision to execute an internal state adjustment by lowering its own CPU frequency.
-This action sacrifices computational speed to conserve energy, thereby extending the temporal dimension of its service and operational lifetime.
+Agents can encapsulate their internal states within routine perception streams, thereby informing network-level scheduling decisions.
+For instance, an agent perceiving lenient deadlines can lower its CPU frequency to conserve diminishing energy.
+This action sacrifices computational speed to extend operational lifetime.
 By integrating physical action and internal state management into the optimization loop, embodied intelligence achieves holistic, cyber-physical resource utilization that offers superior efficiency and resilience.